rppicomidi/usb_midi_host/README.md

 # MESSAGE BUFFER DETAILS
 Messages buffers composed from USB data received on the IN endpoint will never contain running status because USB MIDI 1.0 class does not support that.
-Messages buffers to be sent to the device on the OUT endpont could contain running status (the message might come from a UART data stream from a 5-pin DIN MIDI IN cable on the host, for example).
-However, this driver does not correctly parse or compose 4-byte USB MIDI Class packets from streams encoded with running status.
+Messages buffers to be sent to the device on the OUT endpont can contain running status (the message might come from a UART data stream from a 5-pin DIN MIDI IN cable on the host, for example), and thanks to pull request#3 from @moseltronics, this driver should correctly parse or compose 4-byte USB MIDI Class packets from streams encoded with running status.
-If this feature is important to you, please file an issue.

 Message buffers to be sent to the device may contain real time messages such as MIDI clock.
 Real time messages may be inserted in the message